-In recent decades the UK’s higher education sector has expanded rapidly, but the increase in the number of graduates has not been matched by an increase in high-skilled jobs.
-Many graduates are finding themselves working in jobs that would in previous generations have been filled by non-graduates.
+The UK’s higher education sector has expanded rapidly over past decades, but the increase in the number of graduates had not been matched by an increase in high-skilled jobs.
+Many graduates were finding themselves working in jobs that would have, in previous generations, been filled by non-graduates.

 The CIPD commissioned this report to examine the available evidence on the extent to which graduates are over-qualified and over-skilled for the current labour market and the ways in which the labour market and occupations may have adapted to the growing supply of graduates.